Step 1 – Create your Northstar and decide what it means for your positioning

-It also applies to the B2B organisations, where ‘place’ refers to route to market, such as deliveries, etc. And of course to the digital world, where “people” refers to your interaction via web chat and social media, “product” will be the digital content and “place” will be the website.
+It also applies to the B2B organisations, where ‘place’ refers to route to market, such as deliveries, etc. And of course in the digital world, where “people” refers to your interaction via webchat and social media, “product” will be the digital content and “place” will be the website.

 The next step is to consider the numbers required to turn these strategic changes into specific outcomes.
 In the retail world we look at three variables that determine sales:

 If you have 1000 people converting at 40%, with an average transaction spend of £50, then your sales are £20,000.
 What never fails to amaze people is that if you want to double these numbers then all you need to do is increase each of these variables by 3% every quarter, and in eight quarters (two years) you will have doubled your revenue.

 Your marketing should be focused on driving the footfall, while your sales team needs to be driving up the conversion rate and average spend.
 By taking this simple approach you can turn an ambitious vision into a very specific and achievable series of quarterly targets.